PaulAnderson-One/nextGenPerfAnalyzerPub/README.md

+coming soon - video of it being used.

 # nextGenPerfAnalyzer

 note: this is a 100% rewrite from scratch (own equipment, own time) of a tool that changed the game many times in the field, & in-house.